humdrum-tools/vhv-documentation/filters/dissonant/index.md

 </style>

-Work pages on the Josquin Research Project website have links to VHV for the current work to view the dissonant labeling analysis.
+Work pages on the Josquin Research Project website have links for the given work to view the dissonant labeling analysis in VHV.
 For example the page:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[http://josquin.stanford.edu/work/?id=Jos2801](http://josquin.stanford.edu/work/?id=Jos2801)